redwoodjs/redwoodjs-com-archive/docs/cliCommands.md

 Every argument and option has a type.
 Here `<name>` and `[path]` are strings and `--option` is a boolean.

-You will also sometimes see arguments with trailing `..` like:
+You'll also sometimes see arguments with trailing `..` like:

 ```
 yarn rw build [side..]
 ```

 The `..` operator indicates that the argument accepts an array of values.
-Also see [Variadic Positional Arguments](https://github.com/yargs/yargs/blob/main/docs/advanced.md#variadic-positional-arguments).
+See [Variadic Positional Arguments](https://github.com/yargs/yargs/blob/main/docs/advanced.md#variadic-positional-arguments).

 ## build
 Build for production.